What's New

 Sectoral Variations

 Not all sectors are affected equally.
 As I mentioned, sectors with high foreign ownership or those sensitive to global economic conditions tend to suffer more.
-For instance, if FIIs are selling due to concerns about the global IT spending, IT stocks within the Nifty 50 will likely face greater pressure.
-On the other hand, sectors like pharmaceuticals or consumer staples might hold up relatively better.
-After Budget 2026 allocated additional funds to rural healthcare, that sector saw renewed domestic interest.
+If FIIs are selling due to concerns about global IT spending, IT stocks within the Nifty 50 will likely face greater pressure.
+On the other hand, sectors like pharmaceuticals or consumer staples might hold up better.
+Budget 2026–27's push to position India as a global healthcare hub drew renewed domestic institutional interest in the sector.
 But what if you're overweight in the wrong sector?

 The DII Counterbalance